-ENG 101 3 credits ENG 102 Written Communications II 3 credits
+ENG 101 Written Communications I 3 credits ENG 102 Written Communications II 3 credits section of the catalog.
+3 to 5 credits

-Select from the Math list in the General Education Transfer Degree 3 to 5 credits section of the catalog.
+Select from the Math list in the General Education Transfer Degree

-Lub dolollod

-Select from the Lab Science list in the General Education Transfer Degree

-section of the catalog.
+Select from the Lab Science list in the General Education Transfer Degree section of the catalog.
 8 credits

-You must che oose from at least one of the following: 3 credits
+You must choose from at least one of the following: 3 credits section of the catalog.

-ART 133 World Art I (GIH) (DI)

-ART 134 World Art II (GIH) (DI)

-MUS 101 World of Music (GIH) (DI)

-THC 105 Introduction to Theatre (GIH) (DI)
+ART 133 World Art I (GIH) (DI) World Art II (GIH) (DI) ART 134 MUS 101 World of Music (GIH) (DI) Introduction to Theatre (GIH) (DI)

-Select from the Humanities list in the General Education Transfer Degree section of the catalog.
+Select from the Humanities list in the General Education Transfer Degree 3 credits

-Social Sciences COM 260 Elements of Intercultural Communication (IW) (DI) 3 credits Select from the Social Sciences list in the General Education Transfer Degree section of the catalog.
+COM 260 Elements of Intercultural Communication (IW) (DI) 3 credits Select from the Social Sciences list in the General Education Transfer Degree section of th e catalog.
 3 credits